jewelsofthought/neshama/site/posts/tol/3_pages.md

 modified: 2020-06-28
 ---

+> ToLNet is a mental solution.
+That is why it is not working.
+I am here to express a solution far greater than any one of us could imagine.
+It is based the knowledge that Spirit unifies and ego separates.
+ToLNet is an expression of our innate desire for union.

 A private network that we create and maintain.
 It will be registered as a corporation.
 It is open-source, distributed & multi-level.